-Threats to Cape Cod Bay & Water Quality Parameters
+Threats to Cape Cod Bay and Nantucket Sound waters:

-Polluted runoff is another major problem on the Cape. this type of pollution is a result of contaminants picked up in rainwater and melting snow which are eventually emptied into the bay.
+Polluted runoff is another major problem impacting our coastal waters.
+This type of pollution is a result of contaminants picked up in rainwater and melting snow which are eventually emptied into the bay.
 Examples of possible pollutants picked up in runoff include fertilizers and other lawn/garden chemicals, wastes from pets, salt from roadways, and oil and gasoline leaked from automobiles.
 In many towns on the Cape this problem is compounded by the large parking lots located near or directly adjacent to harbors.
 Not only are the oil and gasoline associated with parked automobiles a problem, but these large parking lots are often the site of the disposal of snow (and the associated salt used to treat the roads) cleared from roads during the winter.

 Harmful Algal Blooms (HABs)